 Protect carpet tile against damage from construction operations and placement of equipment and fixtures during the remainder of construction period.
 Use protection methods indicated or recommended in writing by carpet tile manufacturer.

 END OF SECTION

-USPS Mail Processing Facility Specifications issued: 10/1/2021

-Last revised:8/2/2021

-[This page intentionally left blank.]
+USPS MPF Specification Last Revised: 10/1/2022